5 of the Best Solar Landscape / Garden Lights

 The actual solar panel is mounted on the top of the unit, which you can see.
 It's not ugly, and there are no wires to trip over.
 Just place them wherever they'll get a good amount of sun during the day, and you're set!

 They produce 2.5 lumens of light.
 Not enough to read by, but it's certainly enough to make a path much less treacherous, or to allow you to admire your outdoor space and garden once the sun goes down.
-As solar powered landscape lighting goes, this is a good choice to consider.
+As budget-priced solar powered landscape path lighting goes, this is a wonderful place to start.

-The lamp itself has 12 powerful LED bulbs inside it, providing you with substantial brightness (50 Lumen).
+The lamp itself has four powerful LED bulbs inside it, providing you with substantial brightness (200 Lumens).
 The battery is lithium based, and it can absorb a lot of juice.
-Once the sun sets, you should get about 8 to 10 hours of use out of this spotlight.
+Once the sun sets, you should get about 6 to 9 hours of use out of this spotlight.

 What are you planning to illuminate?